galaxyproject/admin-training/sessions/05-reference-genomes/ex1-reference-genomes.md

 ## So, what did we learn?

 Hopefully, you now understand:
-* how Galaxy stores and uses its reference data,
+* how Galaxy stores and uses its reference data
-* how to manually add a reference genome and tool indices if required,
-* and how to use data managers to make all of this much much easier.
+* how to use data managers to make all of this much much easier

 ## Further reading